-There are a few worthwhile extras, like the Norton Identity Safe password manager, but the package isn't trying to win you over with the length of its feature list.
+There are a few worthwhile extras, like Norton Identity Safe password manager, but the package isn't trying to win you over with the length of its feature list.

-Norton AntiVirus Basic doesn't have a trial build, so you'll have to make do with Norton Security Deluxe.
+Norton AntiVirus Plus doesn't have a trial build, so you'll have to make do with Norton Security Deluxe.
 It's essentially the same package with a firewall, though, so you'll get a good feel for Norton's core abilities.

 While this might initially seem intimidating, it's not difficult to use – rather, it's comprehensive.
 If you need to check your system, click Security > Scans and you can launch quick or full scans right away.
 Choose Custom Scan and you're able to check specific drives, folders or files.
-You can also define and save a custom scan of your own, perhaps checking D:\Files and E:\More, optionally scheduling your scan to run automatically, but only when the system is idle and it's on AC power (for instance).

 If you prefer a quiet life, you don't have to get involved in any of these complexities.
-Sensible default settings mean Norton AntiVirus Basic takes care of most issues on its own.
+Sensible default settings mean Norton AntiVirus Plus takes care of most issues on its own.
 On-demand scans can be run from the console or Explorer's right-click menu.
-These use multiple threads to optimise performance, but also back off when you're using demanding applications to avoid slowing you down.
+These use multiple threads to optimize performance, but also back off when you're using demanding applications to avoid slowing you down.
 Overall, we found speeds were excellent, our test threats were all detected and there were no false alarms.